 As for your question about a car: You should be able to purchase a used car with the $15,000 that you have saved.
 However, I suggest that you finance a small part of the cost to help your credit report and your credit score.
 With a huge down payment, you'll have a tiny monthly payment that you can easily afford.
 Plus, you'll be offsetting the negative data on your credit report from the repossession.
 As you make payments, you'll add positive data that will build your credit and score.
 Find out how good your credit is at Bankrate.com.

 Also, be sure to do your research and negotiate the purchase price on the car before you start a financing conversation at a dealership.
 In fact, you may want to secure financing for a car from a bank or credit union before you start shopping for a car.

-As a new small-business person, I suggest that you save as much money as you can initially.
+As a new small-business person, you should save as much money as you can initially.
 You are in uncharted territory, and a big cash cushion may be your new BFF until you are established.
 Put the extra dough in a savings or checking account for the time being.
 Once you can see that your good fortune is likely to continue, check out a financial planner.

 Ask the adviser

 To ask a question of the Debt Adviser, go to the "Ask the Experts" page and select "Debt" as the topic.
 Read more Debt Adviser columns and more stories about debt management.